raamcosta/compose-destinations-docs/docusaurus/docs/overview.md

 This call adds all annotated Composable functions as destinations of the Navigation Host.

 That's it!
-No need to worry about routes, `NavType`, bundles and strings.
+No need to worry about routes, NavType, bundles and strings.
 All that redundant and error-prone code gets generated for you.